CERAMICS OPEN STUDIO

 You will need to purchase clay from ASLD and should bring basic ceramics tools for your personal use.

-Students currently enrolled in ceramics courses may use the ceramics open studio classrooms only when no class is in session in that room.
+Only students currently enrolled in ceramics classes may register for open studio and may only use the classroom where they attend class.
 Please refer to the ceramics studio guidelines for proper use of open studio and general rules for the ceramics studio.

 ASLD staff reserve the right to remove anyone who does not to comply with these guidelines, issued first with a warning to clean up and leave the facilities.

 - A current membership required.
 Please login to confirm your membership, or purchase/renew yours to join a session.